aohorodnyk/aohorodnyk.com/content/post/2023-07-31-go-panic-libraries.md

 }
 ```

 And we also expect that the caller will check the error and handle it.
 There is a popular linter that checks it for us: [errcheck](https://github.com/kisielk/errcheck).

-Errors can be stacked in a chain, wuth two interfaces:
+Also, errors can be stacked in a chain, wuth two interfaces:
 ```go
 interface {
   Unwrap() error